 Private networks powered by 4G / 5G cellular wireless technologies offer unparalleled capability and are backed by a huge commercial ecosystem.
 In contrast, public networks often cannot meet extreme requirements for coverage, capacity, reliability, security, low latency, or low power devices.
 Private networks not only overcome these challenges, but the evolved technology ecosystem makes them feasible for organisations in any sector.

-They are highly customizable and are generally designed and deployed by infrastructure companies like BAI Communications to meet specific requirements, starting with coverage.
+They are highly customisable and are generally designed and deployed by infrastructure companies like BAI Communications to meet specific requirements, starting with coverage.
 Large indoor venues such as factories, warehouses, transportation hubs, tunnels and underground locations require ubiquitous coverage for smooth operations and network slicing to be possible.

 These environments are also increasingly leveraging IoT, automation, machine learning, and data analytics technologies, which can make their operations and services more vulnerable to disruption and change.
 For advanced technology functions to be robust, coverage cannot have dead spots or downtime, which can be assured by private networks.